NaoiseGaffney/CI-PracticalPythonMiniProject/README.md

     b.
 Deploy: ‘GitHub’ (Connect to GitHub) -> Search for a repository to connect to.

-7. VS Code Terminal: sudo pip3 freeze --local > requirements.txt
+7. VS Code Terminal: sudo pip3 freeze --local > requirements.txt (python3 -m virtualenv virtual)

     a.
 Add/Commit/Push Project to GitHub using VS Code SCM (Git) or Git CLI.